Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/events/_index.md

 ```

 Stored procedures is used to add, delete and query data from the above tables.
-See all stored procedures [here](https://github.com/Altinn/altinn-studio/tree/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Migration).
+See all stored procedures [here](https://github.com/Altinn/altinn-events/tree/main/src/Events/Migration).

 #### Event sequencing

-Events will be sequnced by sequence number that is the primary key of the Events table.
+Events will be sequenced by the field `sequenceno`, which is also the primary key of the Events table.

 ### Indexing